EN Banner

 Photo source: juliejourneys.com

-You can enjoy the pools all year round and the views will complete your relaxation experience.
-During the summer you can enjoy the polar day with its endless light and colorful sunsets while you sit in the pool and let the warm water calm your mind and body.
-In the winter you can warm yourself in the pool while you enjoy the dancing northern lights.
-The water in the pools is mostly around the temperature of 40- 45 °C.
+You can enjoy the pools all year round, and the views will complete your relaxation experience.
+During the summer, you can enjoy the polar day with its endless light and colourful sunsets while you sit in the pool and let the warm water calm your mind and body.

 Heydalur

-One of the pools is man-made and the views in the background will relax your mind while the hot water inside the pool will relax your body.
+One of the pools is artificial, and the views in the background will relax your mind, while the hot water inside the pool will relax your body.
 Another pool is located inside a Greenhouse and is a traditional swimming pool.
-The other one has a more natural look because it looks like a hole in the ground, but is large enough so there is enough space for about 8 people.

-There are no changing facilities near the pools so you better stop at Heydalur hotel while you visit the Westfjords and enjoy the hot spring together with the views over the fjord and a delicious hot meal at the restaurant.
-There used to be changing facilities but they were destroyed by nature.
+There are no changing facilities near the pools, so you better stop at Heydalur Hotel while you visit the Westfjords and enjoy the hot spring with the views over the fjord and a delicious hot meal at the restaurant.
+There used to be changing facilities, but they were destroyed by nature.

 Krosslaug

-Krosslaug is another hot spring with an interesting story from Icelandic culture.
-Located in the eastern coastal region of Westfjords, Krosslaug is a well-hidden hot spring-fed with water from Krossneshverar geothermal area.
-There are two hot springs, one man-made and one natural.
+Krosslaug is another hot spring with an exciting story from Icelandic culture.
+Located in the eastern coastal region of Westfjords, Krosslaug is a well-hidden hot spring fed with water from the Krossneshverar geothermal area.
+There are two hot springs, one artificial and one natural.

 Krosslaug is well protected and maintained.
 It is one of the best-maintained hot pools in Westfjords.
-The man-made pool was built in 1948 by a youth association and it served as a pool for swimming lessons for local people.
-The swimming pool is 4 x 13 meters in width and 1-2 meters in depth.
+The artificial pool was built in 1948 by a youth association and served as a pool for swimming lessons for local people.
+The swimming pool is 4 x 13 meters wide and 1-2 meters deep.
 The water temperature is around 37°C.

 Photo source: worldcrisscrossing.com

-You have to pay an insignificant fee (about 500 isk) to use the hot springs.
+You must pay an insignificant fee (about 500 isk) to use the hot springs.
 There are no changing facilities at the pool.

 Nauteyrarlaug